sbouchardon/webshop_aws/README.md

 **Author:** *Stephen Bouchardon*

-Welcome to the repertory of the web application : https://www.bam-bay.com
+Welcome to the repertory of the web application : https://www.bam-bay.com Careful, there is still the responsive design to be made.

 This directory is structured into two main directories : client and server.